jezcope/erambler/content/articles/2008/09/introduction-to-slc-20-part-ii.md

 <blockquote>Students creating a sustainable way of sharing tools, processes and
 ideas, and knowedge on how to best use and adapt them for their learning and research.</blockquote>
-I think between them, these summarise what weâ€™re about pretty succinctly.
-Recent student feedback suggests that students are genuinely surprised that we donâ€™t support this.
-The reasons that weâ€™re not currently doing this are quite clear:
+I think between them, these summarise what we're about pretty succinctly.
+Recent student feedback suggests that students are genuinely surprised that we don't support this.
+The reasons that we're not currently doing this are quite clear:
 <ol>
 	<li>It spans departmental boundaries, so no individual department sees it as a priority;</li>
-	<li>There is no central support for this type of personal development, either from the University or the Studentsâ€™ Union (other than the Careers Service, which is tightly focussed on the job application process).</li>
+	<li>There is no central support for this type of personal development, either from the University or the Students' Union (other than the Careers Service, which is tightly focussed on the job application process).</li>
 </ol>
 Bearing in mind that, as in any large institution, there is a great deal of inertia in this state of affairs, the most effective approach will therefore be a grassroots one.
 <h1>Involving students</h1>